kazuyahirotsu/LoRa/project/esp32/README.md

     - implimentation of communication methods
     - request method and timeslot method
     - file name indicates which feature that file has
+- deployment
+    - latest version of the code for deployment
 - DO_uart
     - send command to DO sensor in script
 - DO_uart_interactive